cssigniter/gutenbee/readme.txt

 7. Tabs or Accordions, group your content the way you want.

 == Changelog ==

+= 2.6.1 =
+*  Fixed an issue with the IconBox and the ImageBox blocks where if the font size was reset the block would break validation.

 = 2.6.0 =
 * Added new "Food Item" block.